 Inspired by bell hooks, Paulo Freire, and Parker Palmer, teaching sociology and statistics with a critical pedagogical orientation is an opportunity, not an impediment, combining his passions for education, statistics, and sociology with a group of diverse students who have their own biography, struggles, and passions.
 When these worlds collide, as Carl Sagan writes, ‘something incredible is waiting to be known’.
 Entering the classroom is not just an effort to teach, but to connect with the social and educational needs of his students.
 Meeting students where they are as experts in their own lived experience—as no one enters the classroom as a blank slate—necessitates connecting with students as social human beings; that is, with respect to who they are as people and students.

-Also to these ends-- reflecting his commitment to the whole life of the students—Dr. Gillespie serves as the coordinator of the Faculty Fellows Initiative, is the adviser for the newly formed Hunger Action Team, is an honored (and honorary) member of EIU’s chapter of the National Residence Hall Honorary, and serves as an allied faculty member in the Women’s Studies Program.
+Also to these ends-- reflecting his commitment to the whole life of the students—Dr. Gillespie serves as the coordinator of the departmental internship program, the faculty coordinator of the Faculty Fellows Initiative, is an adviser for the EIU Hunger Action Team, is an honored (and honorary) member of EIU’s chapter of the National Residence Hall Honorary, and serves as an allied faculty member in the Women’s Studies Program.

 Midwest Sociological Society

 Currently, Dr. Gillespie is conducting a multi-year study of the food insecurity and associated academic, social, and health risks of EIU students.
 College students, in our present era, and often asked to bear much of the burden of attempting to complete their college degrees while also attempting to maintain a standard of living of subsistence and resilience; Dr. Gillespie's focus is to unwrap the level of risk of not having access to a healthy, adequate, stable source of food and potential impacts on the students' college experience.